neoclide/coc.nvim/README.md

 Try these steps when you have problem with coc.nvim.

 - Make sure your Vim version >= 8.0 by command `:version`.
-- If service failed to start, use command `:CocInfo` or `:checkhealth` on NeoVim.
+- If service failed to start, use command `:CocInfo` or `:checkhealth` on Neovim.
 - Checkout the log of coc.nvim by command `:CocOpenLog`.
 - When you have issues with the language server, it's recommended to [checkout the output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel).